0xPARC/0xparc-intro-book/src/oram.typ

 #remark[
 In this security requirement,
-we require that the server learn nothing from the list of physical addresses, and whether each physical access is a read or write.
+we require that the server learn nothing from observing only the list of physical addresses, and whether each physical access is a read or write.
 We don't say anything about the data that is written to physical memory.

 In practice, we need to use encryption to hide the contents of the blocks.
-For example, if we read a block and then write it back, we should re-encrypt it with a different ciphertext, or else the server would recognize it as the same block.
+If we read a block and then write it back, we should re-encrypt it with a different ciphertext, or else the server would recognize it as the same block.